ncanestrari/FakeLib/README.md

 # FakeLib
 training on googletest + fff

-with cmake make and gcc installed
+with gcc, make and cmake installed

    mkdir Build

    cd Build

    cmake ..

    make

 libraries are in lib
 executables (tests) in bin